masonasons/AudioCapture/README.md

 ### Audio Capture Method

-This application uses WASAPI (Windows Audio Session API) in loopback mode to capture audio.
-The implementation:
+This application uses WASAPI (Windows Audio Session API) to capture audio from multiple sources:

+#### Loopback Capture (Application Audio)
-- Uses `IAudioClient` with `AUDCLNT_STREAMFLAGS_LOOPBACK` for capture
+- Uses `IAudioClient` with `AUDCLNT_STREAMFLAGS_LOOPBACK` for capturing application output
-- Captures system-wide audio on Windows 10 (build < 20348)
-- Can be extended for true per-process capture on Windows 10 Build 20348+ using Audio Graph API
+- Supports true per-process capture on Windows 10 Build 20348+ using `AUDIOCLIENT_ACTIVATION_TYPE_PROCESS_LOOPBACK`
+- Falls back to system-wide capture on older Windows versions (build < 20348)

+#### Input Device Capture (Microphone)
+- Uses `IAudioClient` with capture mode (eCapture data flow direction) for microphone input
+- Supports any WASAPI-compatible input device (microphones, line-in, etc.)
+- Automatically handles device enumeration and format negotiation

+#### Real-time Mixing
+- Multiple audio streams are mixed in real-time using a dedicated mixer thread
+- Automatic sample rate conversion and format matching
+- 32-bit float PCM mixing for maximum quality and dynamic range
+- Each stream can simultaneously record to its own file AND contribute to the mixed output

 ### Supported Audio Formats